simoneldevig/react-native-static-server/README.md

     of server in background allows more advanced usage scenario.

-- The new server implementation relies on app's temporary data folder to store some internal files (all within its `__rn-static-server__` subfolder), don't mess with it if you do anything special with the temporary folder.
+- The new server implementation relies on app's temporary data folder to store internal files (all within its [WORK_DIR]), don't mess with it if you do anything special with the temporary folder.

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise